namumba22/eureka/README.md

 ### Prerequisites

-Docker, Docker compose, git and maven shoudl be installed.
+Docker, Docker compose, git, java and maven shoudl be installed.
 All scripts are given for shell/bash

 ```
 bash-3.2$ docker -v